tinyops-ru/ddv-theme/content/modern-meaning-of-ockham-blade.md

 +++
 title="Occam's razor"
-description = "Occam's razor, Ockham's razor, Ocham's razor (Latin: novacula Occami), or law of parsimony (Latin: lex parsimoniae) is the problem-solving principle that "entities should not be multiplied without necessity.." date = 2020-05-13T08:10:00Z updated = 2021-03-24
+description = "Occam's razor, Ockham's razor, Ocham's razor (Latin: novacula Occami), or law of parsimony (Latin: lex parsimoniae) is the problem-solving principle that 'entities should not be multiplied without necessity.." date = 2020-05-13T08:10:00Z updated = 2021-03-24